-Whether you’re starting out as a landlord in Georgia or you’re a seasoned landlord, being familiar with Georgia landlord tenant laws is important.
-This guide will include important legal research you need as a landlord, as in the essential rules and legislations under Georgia landlord-tenant laws.
+Whether you’re starting out as a landlord in Georgia or you’re a seasoned landlord, being familiar with landlord tenant laws is important.
+This guide will include important research you need as a landlord, as in the essential rules and legislations under Georgia laws.

 Required Landlord-Tenant Disclosures According to Georgia Landlord Tenant Laws